 "Ranch Spa", an outdoor washroom/shower house and sauna for ranch volunteers, if we find enough helpers that can contribute their skills for this unique project.

 Opportunities to learn how to raise, train and ride horses can be worked into a volunteer stay at the ranch, if that is an interest.
 Prior experience with horses is very important for horse oriented workaway volunteers.
 We will build on the skills you already have.
 Each volunteer has an individualized program of activities that follow their skill level.
 This year there are four horses that will be assigned to new and experienced trainers to work with and progress in their round pen and trail training.

 We also have guitars, a piano, and other instruments for anyone with a singer song-writer talent.
 We like to share these activities at our youth horse camp for junior riders here every August.

 A pack list, maps, general orientation to the ranch and the region is provided on the web site.
 Details, including a volunteer agreement will be provided in our communication. * Volunteers are responsible to be properly equipped for all kinds of weather.
-We look forward to discussing and making individual interests, hopes and dreams for visitors, guests, and volunteers come true as we move into the new 2020 summer season here, hopefully with covid 19 under control by then.
+We look forward to discussing and making individual interests, hopes and dreams for visitors, guests, and volunteers come true as we move into the new 2021 summer season here, hopefully with covid 19 under control by then.
 If you plan to explore beyond the ranch location, it is advised to budget for a rental car.
 Distances are great in western Canada.
 If you want to stay closer to the local area, there are bicycles at the ranch you can use.
 Please invest in your own access to internet/data for your travels.
 We are in an area where unlimited internet access is not available.

 Limited internet access